CoolZeroNL/ipsetting-using-shell-script-on-centos/README.md

 IP Setting on CentOS7 using Shell Script
 ======================================

-This script will be help to setup ip and hostname on CentOS6
+This script will be help to setup ip and hostname on CentOS

 First create the script :